Nursing Homes provide an invaluable service to our elders. But when Nursing Homes fail to properly care for residents the results can be tragic.

 A World War II veteran was transferred from the VA Hospital to a nursing home in Yazoo City, Mississippi.
 At the time of admission, the resident’s only medical diagnosis was Alzheimer’s disease.
 Over the short period of five (5) days, the nursing home allowed the resident to become severely dehydrated.When the resident became totally unresponsive, he was transferred to the emergency room and died there as a result of the dehydration.While the resident was in the emergency room, the treating physician learned that the resident had been admitted to the nursing home under his care while he was in Europe on vacation.The physician had never been notified of the resident’s admission, and the nursing home had never contacted the physician concerning the resident’s decline in status due to the dehydration.The nursing home’s negligence in failing to provide water and failing to monitor the resident’s hydration status resulted in the death of the resident.

 We are currently handling a case in which a resident was admitted to a nursing home and noted to be a “high risk” for falls.
 The resident was allowed to wander away from the facility.
 A visitor found the resident partially clothed and on the ground in the parking lot of the facility.
 As a result of the fall, the resident died.
 A state survey of the facility found the alarm system to be inoperative and the nursing staff was not even aware that the resident had left.
 The resident was last checked by the staff two hours prior to being found in the parking lot.

-What can I do if I have been injured as the result of nursing home negligence?
+What can I do if I have been injured as the result of nursing home abuse or neglect?